jeffdwhite/song-tracker/README.md

 ## Future Work
 * Add code to automatically create the database with the correct settings and the app server
-* Add facets to the songs component.
+* Add facets to the songs component
-* Add varying page lengths and pagination to the songs component.
+* Add varying page lengths and pagination to the songs component

 ## Not Included
 * Security, including https, encryption, password encryption, etc.